Failure Failure picoCTF 2026 Solution

 Description

-Welcome to Failure Failure - a high-available system.
-This challenge simulates a real-world failover scenario where one server is prioritized over the other.
-A load balancer stands between you and the truth - and it won't hand over the flag until you force its hand.
+Welcome to Failure Failure - a high-availability system challenge.
+It simulates a real-world failover scenario where one server is prioritized over the other.
+A load balancer stands between you and the flag - it won't hand over the flag until you force its hand.

 bash